geudde/attic-chest/pages/13.reference/01.porden/docs.md

 ’Till once, as Phoebus ting’d the eastern skies,<br>
 Soft slumber stole upon mine aching eyes,<br>
 When on my view a form ethereal broke,<br>
-That hovering o’er me, thus melodious spoke: @
+That hovering o’er me, thus melodious spoke:

-" No more, sweet maid, let grief your peace destroy,
+‘No more, sweet maid, let grief your peace destroy,<br>
-" But cherish hope, for hope shall lead to joy;
+But cherish hope, for hope shall lead to joy;<br>
-" That Power Eternal, whose creative mind
+That Power Eternal, whose creative mind<br>
-" This orb, and all yon wandering spheres design'd;
+This orb, and all yon wandering spheres design’d;<br>
-" From nothing call'd yon source of life and light,
+From nothing call’d yon source of life and light,<br>

-" And all the starry splendours of the night;
+And all the starry splendours of the night;<br>

-" To numerous spirits, in that awful hour,
+To numerous spirits, in that awful hour,<br>

-" Their portions gave of delegated power:
+Their portions gave of delegated power:<br>

-" Four tribes who rule this orb with equal sway,
+Four tribes who rule this orb with equal sway,<br>

-" The Earth, the Fire, the Winds, and Waves obey;
+The Earth, the Fire, the Winds, and Waves obey;<br>

-" In fire the Salamanders hold their reign,
+In fire the Salamanders hold their reign,<br>

-" The bold Hydidae curb the azure main,
+The bold Hydidae curb the azure main,<br>

-" The Gnomes are guardians of the solid land,
+The Gnomes are guardians of the solid land,<br>

-" And Sylphs the impassive realms of air command;
+And Sylphs the impassive realms of air command;<br>

-" These jarring tribes in endless strife engage,
+These jarring tribes in endless strife engage,<br>

-" Foil and are foiled, with ineffectual rage;
+Foil and are foiled, with ineffectual rage;<br>

-" Their mutual war their balanced reign secures,
+Their mutual war their balanced reign secures,<br>

-" And endless order ceaseless strife ensures.
+And endless order ceaseless strife ensures.

-" In that sad morn thou soughtst on ocean's strand
+‘In that sad morn thou soughtst on ocean’s strand<br>
-" The gems the Gnome had strew'd with treacherous hand, " O'er the green wave unnumber'd Sylphids play'd,
+The gems the Gnome had strew’d with treacherous hand,<br>
-" That all thy motions with delight survey'd,
+O’er the green wave unnumber’d Sylphids play’d,<br>
-" And fill'd with warm desire to view unveil'd
+That all thy motions with delight survey’d,<br>
-" The charms thy maiden modesty conceal'd,
+And fill’d with warm desire to view unveil’d<br>
-" They flutter' d round in many a lucid ring,
+The charms thy maiden modesty conceal’d,<br>

-" Stretch'd the light hand, and waved the filmy wing,
+They flutter’ d round in many a lucid ring,<br>

-" And strove, with gentle violence, to raise
+Stretch’d the light hand, and waved the filmy wing,<br>

-" The silken screen, that mock'd their eager gaze;
+And strove, with gentle violence, to raise<br>

-" When lo! a viewless hand the veil unbound,
+The silken screen, that mock’d their eager gaze;<br>

-" And rudely plung'd it in the deep profound,
+When lo! a viewless hand the veil unbound,<br>

-" Then shook the earth, and in a yawning void,
+And rudely plung’d it in the deep profound,<br>

-" Albruno rose, in all his kingly pride:
+Then shook the earth, and in a yawning void,<br>

-" The rest thou know'st — the Sylphs thy lot deplore,
+Albruno rose, in all his kingly pride:<br>

-" Dissolve in tears, and quit the fatal shore.
+The rest thou know’st — the Sylphs thy lot deplore,<br>

-" Incens'd, the Gnome by fraud and theft should dare
+Dissolve in tears, and quit the fatal shore.

-" Pollute my realms, I roused the powers of air,
+‘Incens’d, the Gnome by fraud and theft should dare<br>
-" In hope by prompt exertion to regain
+Pollute my realms, I roused the powers of air,<br>
-" The ravish'd pledge; but all our toils were vain:
+In hope by prompt exertion to regain<br>
-" For base Albruno had his prize immur'd
+The ravish’d pledge; but all our toils were vain:<br>
-" In deepest caverns, and with spells secur'd:
+For base Albruno had his prize immur’d<br>
-" But now the day approaches; gentle maid,
+In deepest caverns, and with spells secur’d:<br>
-" Arouse thee from thy trance of grief, and aid
+But now the day approaches; gentle maid,<br>
-" Our high emprize, to free thee from thy vow,
+Arouse thee from thy trance of grief, and aid<br>
-" The sole resource thy stubborn fates allow.
+Our high emprize, to free thee from thy vow,<br>

-"■ Long had a war, with rancorous hatred waged,
+The sole resource thy stubborn fates allow.

-" The sullen Gnomes and Sprites of Fire engaged,
+‘Long had a war, with rancorous hatred waged,<br>
-" 'Till wearied all, a transient peace confined
+The sullen Gnomes and Sprites of Fire engaged,<br>
-" Each martial hand, but fettered not the mind,
+’Till wearied all, a transient peace confined<br>

-c 2
+Each martial hand, but fettered not the mind,<br>

-" Tlie Sprites, of rest impatient, every one
+The Sprites, of rest impatient, every one

 " Loth to begin, yet wished the war begun i